-We’ve discovered that there are more ways to fill a man or woman’s heart with joy and peace than we ever imagined.
-We are surprised at every turn that what we set out to do has resonated with so many folks in so many communities, and has tapped a wellspring of compassion for our veterans struggling with challenges like blindness, traumatic brain injury, PTSD, alcohol & substance abuse, homelessness and physical limitations.
-Participants in our events, including the volunteers, have told and written us about what they’ve experienced using words like healing, peace, comfort, relaxation, excitement, challenge, pride, solitude, camaraderie, confidence building, belonging, freedom, family and discovery.
-Who knew that “going fishing” would present so many opportunities!
+We’ve discovered that there are more ways to fill a Veteran’s heart with joy and peace than we ever imagined.
+We are surprised at every turn that what we set out to do has resonated with so many folks in so many communities and has tapped a wellspring of compassion for our veterans struggling with challenges like blindness, traumatic brain injury, PTSD, alcohol & substance abuse, homelessness, and physical limitations.

 Each event is a complete package free of charge.
 Veterans are provided transportation, equipment, food and beverages, easily accessible waterfront fishing and whatever level of assistance they might require.
 During the spring, summer, and fall, TAVF hosts a series of fishing outings at both salt and freshwater locations in CT.
 Each event is staffed by volunteers from across the state.

-A variety of other activities are held as well, including trips to college football and basketball games, holiday parties and more.
+A variety of other activities are held as well, including picnics, holiday parties and more.